 The concept of matriarchy, in this sense, is opposed not only by the patriarchy – which hates the idea of feminine rule and finds it both threatening and inherently unlikely – but also by many feminists who wish to see ancient matriarchal societies as being constructed in accordance with the egalitarian and liberal principles of the late-patriarchal Left.

 Fortunately this is not an argument in which we have to take part.
 Matriarchy is a useful term, and we suspect that it can be taken literally in many cases.
-But for our purposes, as a Chapel of our Mother God, we only need to refer to the fact that pre-patriarchal societies were civilisations centred on the love of Dea and on the feminine principle.
+But for our purposes, as a Chapel of our Mother God, we only need to refer to the fact that pre-patriarchal societies were civilizations centred on the love of Dea and on the feminine principle.

 And on this, not a shadow of serious doubt has been cast.

-The Feminine Heritage: learn the truth about "Matriarchy"
+The Feminine Heritage: Learn the truth about "Matriarchy"

-Britomartis A classic case of the Supreme Mother Goddess rewritten by the patriarchy.
+Britomartis: A classic case of the Supreme Mother Goddess rewritten by the patriarchy

 Chapel of Our Mother God Homepage